 Are Your Pets Part of Your Family?

 I recently got into a discussion with an acquaintance who couldn’t understand why I was spending so much money on my pet.
 I couldn’t understand why he wouldn’t do the same.
 Ellie’s Rainy Day Fund was started from a deep desire to keep families together by saving their pets’ lives.
-We believed that pet lovers would gladly pay it forward to help other families in their community to save their beloved animal companions.
+We believed that others of a like-mind would feel good about helping their neighbors to make this a reality.
+I hope that has been your experience!

 1. Pets are protective